thomaseastin/intel_sustainability_visualization_tableau/README.md

 ### 6. Data Center Regional Recommendation

 For my final visualization (Energy Source By Region) I chose to create a line chart of *all* sources of energy per region during a selected period.
-I made sure to assign each energy source with their own respective color, allowing the user to compare the relative proportions of each energy source in the selected region over the selected period.
-I made sure to use the same "Select Period" parameter as before in order to select between the day, week, or month:
+I made sure to assign each energy source with their own respective color, allowing the user to compare the relative proportions of each energy sources in the selected region over the selected period.
+I made sure to use the same "Select Period" parameter as before in order to choose between the day, week, or month:

 <img width="1680" alt="energy_source_region_period" src="https://github.com/user-attachments/assets/55bb4b30-2ab5-4fcf-9162-022df8ade2b3">